jimorc/WSL-Guide/0395-Upgrading-to-a-New-Release.md

 of those distributions so there is nothing to upgrade to.
 The Ubuntu app from the Windows Store is version 16.04 LTS.
 At the time I write this, version 17.10 is the latest Ubuntu release.

-Is it possible to upgrade to that release?
+## Is it possible to upgrade?

 Before answering that question, it is important to ask yourself "Why would I want to upgrade?"
 See [Should You Use Ubuntu LTS or Upgrade to the